brunopinheirofreitas/Java/Alura/Alura_Notes.md

 22. hashCode is a good practice for working with strings, to see if them are equals.
 23. Iterator == foreach, pretty common in old java.
 24. Vector is thread-safe, because it's sincronyzed.
+25. Not sure about what type of collection to use, declare Collection, because it's a motherClass and after that you can decided what to use.
+Remember, List and Set are sonClasses of Collection.
+And do not mistake Collection with Collections.
+Collection is a motherClass and Collections is an interface.
+26. TreeSet keeps order and do not allow repetition of elements.
+27. hash make things faster.
+Link order this.
+Set store things without the need of order.

 **Control Instruction and other objects**